Olivia de Havilland, Oscar-winning actress, dies at 104

 “Oh, Errol had such magnetism!
 There was nobody who did what he did better than he did,” said de Havilland, whose bond with the dashing actor remained, she would insist, improbably platonic.
 As she once explained, “We were lovers together so often on the screen that people could not accept that nothing had happened between us.”

-She did date Howard Hughes and James Stewart and had an intense affair in the early ’40s with John Huston.
-Their relationship led to conflict with Davis, her co-star for the Huston-directed “In This Our Life”; Davis would complain that de Havilland, a supporting actress in the film, was getting greater and more flattering time on camera.
+She did date Howard Hughes and James Stewart and had an intense affair in the early ’40s with director John Huston.
+Their relationship led to conflict with Davis, her co-star for the Huston-directed “In This Our Life”; Davis would complain that de Havilland, a supporting actress in the film, was getting more flattering time on camera.

 De Havilland allegedly never got along with Fontaine, a feud magnified by the 1941 Oscar race that placed her against her sister for best actress honors.
-Fontaine was nominated for the Hitchcock thriller “Suspicion” while de Havilland was cited for “Hold Back the Dawn, a drama co-written by Billy Wilder and starring de Havilland as a school teacher wooed by the unscrupulous Charles Boyer.
+Fontaine was nominated for the Hitchcock thriller “Suspicion” while de Havilland was cited for “Hold Back the Dawn,” a drama co-written by Billy Wilder and starring de Havilland as a school teacher wooed by the unscrupulous Charles Boyer.

 Asked by a gossip columnist if they ever fought, de Havilland responded, “Of course, we fight.
 What two sisters don’t battle?”

-Like a good Warner Bros soap opera, their relationship was a juicy narrative of supposed slights and snubs, from de Havilland reportedly refusing to congratulate Fontaine for winning the Oscar to Fontaine making a cutting crack about de Havilland’s poor choice of agents and husbands.
+Like a good Warner Bros. soap opera, their relationship was a juicy narrative of supposed slights and snubs, from de Havilland reportedly refusing to congratulate Fontaine for winning the Oscar to Fontaine making a cutting crack about de Havilland’s poor choice of agents and husbands.

-Though she once filmed as many as three pictures a year, her career slowed in middle age.
+Although she once filmed as many as three pictures a year, her career slowed in middle age.
 She made several movies for television, including “Roots” and “Charles and Diana,” in which she portrayed the Queen Mother.
-She also co-starred with Davis in the macabre camp classic “Hush … Hush, Sweet Charlotte” and was menaced by a young James Caan in the 1964 chiller “Lady in a Cage,” condemning her tormenter as “one of the many bits of offal produced by the welfare state.”
+She also co-starred with Davis in the macabre camp classic “Hush … Hush, Sweet Charlotte” and was menaced by a young James Caan in the 1964 chiller “Lady in a Cage,” condemning her tormentor as “one of the many bits of offal produced by the welfare state.”

 In 2009, she narrated a documentary about Alzheimer’s, “I Remember Better When I Paint.”

 Catherine Zeta-Jones played de Havilland in the 2017 FX miniseries about Davis and Joan Crawford, but de Havilland objected to being portrayed as a gossip and sued FX.
 The case was dismissed.

 Despite her chronic stage fright, she did summer stock in Westport, Connecticut, and Easthampton, New York.
 Moviemaking, she said, produced a different kind of anxiety: “The first day of making a film I feel, `Why did I ever get mixed up in this profession?
 I have no talent; this time they’ll find out.’”

+She is survived by her daughter, Gisele Galante Chulack, her son-in-law Andrew Chulack and her niece Deborah Dozier Potter.

+Goldberg, the publicist, said funeral arrangements are private and that memorial contributions should go to Paris’ American Cathedral.

 Italie reported from New York.
-Former Associated Press Writer Dolores Barclay contributed to this report.
+AP correspondents John Leicester and Thomas Adamson in Paris and former AP Writer Dolores Barclay in New York contributed to this report.